 Seasoning the turkey

-Before adding the seasoning to the top, you want to take your thin slices of butter and push them under the skin.
+Before adding the lemon rosemary seasoning to the top, you want to take your thin slices of butter and push them under the skin.
 Do not remove the skin.
 At the end of the breast meat closest to the legs the skin will lift up fairly easy.

 You may need to run your finger through it just enough to lift up slightly from the meat.
 Only lift it enough to push butter slices in between the skin and the meat.
-In the picture you can see little lumps under the skin, that is the butter.

 We do not cover the lemon rosemary turkey unless it is browning too fast.